in

 • Urinary Infection: Boukouen, (膀胱炎).
 As a foreigner, you might be used to a higher dosage of medicines than the ones you get here.
 Therefore it is possible that if you’re afflicted with a urine infection, the light dosage that is common in Japan might not work on you.

-Next, very important, this guide to what to know before visiting a doctor in Japan will discuss what to do in case of emergencies
+Next, very important, this guide to what to know before visiting a doctor in Japan as a tourist will discuss what to do in case of emergencies

 When you’re in a situation where you’re facing a medical emergency in Japan, remember that the number in Tokyo for ambulances is 119.